k96mz/20240410RGBtile/README.md

 ### See it in action

-You can [Observable](https://observablehq.com/d/652ef8ca26776146) to get a quick overview of the dataset.
+You can visit [Observable](https://observablehq.com/d/652ef8ca26776146) to get a quick overview of the dataset.

 ### Original datasets